bernardtse/sqlalchemy-challenge/README.md

 ## 1. Overview
 This challenge analyses climate data for Honolulu, Hawaii, to aid in planning a holiday trip.
-It uses Python, SQLAlchemy, Pandas, Matplotlib, and Flask to explore historical weather data, perform precipitation and station analyses, and provide a Flask API for dynamic data retrieval.
+It uses Python, SQLAlchemy, pandas, Matplotlib, and Flask to explore historical weather data, perform precipitation and station analyses, and provide a Flask API for dynamic data retrieval.
 The analysis includes precipitation trends, station activities, and temperature observations, alongside API endpoints for data access.

 ## 2. Repository